SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0120 MINIMUM DEPTHS

-(a) Minimum required depths of charges detonated in holes below the bottom or bed of the inland or offshore waters within the jurisdiction of this state shall be as follows:
+(a) Minimum required depths of explosive charges detonated in holes below the bottom water within the jurisdiction of this State shall be as follows:

-(1) five pounds or less 20 feet below the bottom,
+(1) five pounds or less of trinitrotoluene (TNT) or its equivalent; 20 feet below the bottom,

-(b) No part of the charge shall be above the minimum required depth.
-Irrespective of the minimum depths specified in (a) of this Rule, all charges shall be detonated at sufficient depths to prevent cratering.
+(b) Irrespective of the minimum depths specified in Paragraph (a) of this Rule, all operators shall use responsible precautions per 15A NCAC 05C .0126 to ensure charges have been detonated at sufficient depths to prevent the creation of craters.

-(c) These minimum required depths shall not apply to trial charges and charges for determining condition of the weathering layer; provided that such charges are not over five pounds and not fired without permission of the seismic agent and then no more often than absolutely necessary.
+(c) These minimum required depths shall not apply to trial charges and charges for determining condition of the weathering layer; provided that such charges are not over five pounds and not fired without permission of the seismic agent.

 History Note: Authority G.S.
 113‑391;